List of JoJo's Bizarre Adventure characters: Part 2: Battle Tendency

-Lisa Lisa (born c.1888) is a mysterious female Hamon master and Caesar's Hamon teacher who lives in Venice, Lisa Lisa is one of the few remaining Hamon users and keeper of the Super Aja, a perfectly cut Red Stone of Aja which she guards from the Pillar Men.
+Lisa Lisa (born c.
+1888) is a mysterious female Hamon master and Caesar's Hamon teacher who lives in Venice.
+Lisa Lisa is one of the few remaining Hamon users and keeper of the Super Aja, a perfectly cut Red Stone of Aja which she guards from the Pillar Men.
 She is revealed to be Joseph's mother Elizabeth (エリザベス, Erizabesu), who Erina saved as an infant on the night of Jonathan's death and entrusted to Straizo.
 Elizabeth married Erina's son George Joestar II and was forced to go on the run after killing her husband's murderer, one of Dio's surviving zombies who infiltrated the Royal Air Force.
 Lisa Lisa fights with Hamon by conducting it through her specially made scarf.
 Because of her Hamon abilities, she appears to be in her mid 20s despite actually being in her 50s.

+In Japanese, she is voiced by Atsuko Tanaka.
+In English, she is voiced by Wendee Lee.